 - Financial Impact Analysis – The information under this analysis template highlights how much of the changes in the market impacted the business as a whole.

-- Personal Financial Analysis – This template is applicable to an individual undergoing financial management of his personal investments.
+- Personal Financial Analysis – This template applies to an individual undergoing financial management of his investments.

 Financial Analysis Templates by Format:

-- Financial Ratio Analysis – Part of a financial analysis is the use of the financial ratios as depicted on this analysis template.
+- Financial Ratio Analysis – Part of financial analysis is the use of the financial ratios as depicted in this analysis template.

-- Financial SWOT Analysis – The strengths, weaknesses, threats, and opportunities of a business project is focused on this analysis template helping the interested individuals in making decisions regarding the project.
+- Financial SWOT Analysis – The strengths, weaknesses, threats, and opportunities of a business project are focused on this analysis template helping the interested individuals in making decisions regarding the project.